 - 1. Establish a connection (not a link) to the DUT. - 2.
-Use a Traffic Generator to send the DUT pulses (beginning with one pulse) spaced at 50 μs, wait 16 ms, then send enough valid FLP bursts to put the DUT into the ACKNOWLEDGE DETECT state.
-The proper number of FLP bursts should be one less than the value determined in Test #28.2.1: Ability Match, as that value includes the FLP required to identify a device as Auto-Negotiation able. - 3.
+Use a Traffic Generator to send the DUT pulses (beginning with one pulse) spaced at 50 $\mu$ s, wait 16 ms, then send enough valid FLP bursts to put the DUT into the ACKNOWLEDGE DETECT state.
+The proper number of FLP bursts should be (n) 1, as that value includes the FLP required to identify a device as Auto-Negotiation able. - 3.
 Determine whether the DUT has entered the ACKNOWLEDGE DETECT state. - 4.
 If the DUT did not enter the ACKNOWLEDGE DETECT state, repeat steps 1-3 increasing the number of initial pulses until the DUT enters the ACKNOWLEDGE DETECT state.